nimbly-dev/school-projects/README.md

   3. DESIGN: Cart Modal Spacing Fix
   4. DESIGN: PDF Receipt Fix
   5. DESIGN: Navbar Highlighting Fix
+  6. DESIGN: Checkbox isBoxed boolean input Fix
-  6. REQUIRED: Menu jsp page for selecting what predefined order will be selected by the user
+  7. REQUIRED: Menu jsp page for selecting what predefined order will be selected by the user
-  7. REQUIRED: UML Class Diagram for all design patterns used
+  8. REQUIRED: UML Class Diagram for all design patterns used
-  8. REQUIRED (CLASS BUILDER SOLUTION): Add packWithBox checkbox on cart-modal
+  9. REQUIRED (CLASS BUILDER SOLUTION): Modify Order Builder to accept the boolean value of isPackedWithBox
-  9. REQUIRED (CLASS BUILDER SOLUTION): Add isPackedWithBox boolean attribute to cart-items table
+  10. REQUIRED (CLASS BUILDER SOLUTION): Implement Menu Order Builder to cart-modal
-  10. REQUIRED (CLASS BUILDER SOLUTION): Modify Order Builder to accept the boolean value of isPackedWithBox
+  11. REQUIRED (CLASS BUILDER SOULUTION): Implement Menu Order Builder to ProcessCartServlet

-  11. REQUIRED (CLASS BUILDER SOLUTION): Create cart-order where cart-items row is referenced, table rows are isPackedWithBox, and the referenced ID at cart-items
+0.50:

+  * cart-order table and its reference constraints are added

+  * isBoxed boolean attribute is added on input-form on modal

+  * Generation of cart-order data row for the cart-items reference

 0.48: